xZeroMCPE/SurvivalGames/README.md

 # SurvivalGames
 =================================
-Survival Games is a plugin that has the aim of creating a fully automated hunger games style experience.
-The plugin was created to be simple to use, and to be easily setup on any type of server, no matter the size or type!
+Survival Games is a plugin with the aim of creating a fully automated hunger games style experience.
+The plugin was created to be simple to use and to be easy to setup on any type of server, no matter the size or type.
 Survival Games provides a way for your server to have a full fledged, fully automated hunger games experience for any player.
-We are working hard to expand this to be the best "ever" exisit SurvivalGame plugin
+We are working hard to expand this to be the best "ever" existing SurvivalGame plugin.

 [![Join the chat at https://gitter.im/AndreTheGamer/SurvivalGame](https://badges.gitter.im/AndreTheGamer/SurvivalGame.svg)](https://gitter.im/AndreTheGamer/SurvivalGame?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)